×

-Italian is a language of social codes and the goodbye you’ll choose will depend on your company, the context and formality required
+Italian is a language of social codes and the goodbye you’ll choose will depend on your company, the context and the formality required.

-Here we will teach you the 12 most common ways to say goodbye in Italian, plus a huge list of different formal and informal ways to say farewell.
-Plus, see how to practice these important phrases!
+Check out the 12 most common ways to say goodbye in Italian, plus a huge list of different formal and informal ways to say farewell.

 Most Common Ways to Say Goodbye in Italian